jevinevans/Game/CodeTests/Abilities/Abilities_CodeTest_Log.md

 ## Test Descriptions
 - CodeTest_Abilities_1 - This tests all of the basic functions in the Abilities Class.
+- CodeTest_Abilities_2 - This test the printToFile method

 ### Results Location
 - "Fun/CodeTests/_Code_Results/CodeTest_Abilities_1_Results.txt"